vendablefall/blog.leet.cloud/_posts/2017-11-13-Creating-a-VPC-part-3.markdown

 I now confirm internet connectivity by running:
     sudo su
     yum update
-(the quick amongst us will realise just by virtue of loggin into this instance we conifmed internet connectivity, but it never hurt to be throrough.)
+(the quick amongst us will realise just by virtue of logging into this instance we confirmed internet connectivity, but it never hurt to be thorough.)

 [![]({{ site.url }}/assets/article_images/VPC3/41-sucessful-yum-update-1.PNG)]({{ site.url }}/assets/article_images/VPC3/41-sucessful-yum-update-1.PNG)

-Here iI enter "n" as I am not really interested in the update, I just wanted to verify connection to the internet.
+Here I will enter "n" as I am not really interested in the update, I just wanted to verify a connection to the internet.

 [![]({{ site.url }}/assets/article_images/VPC3/41-sucessful-yum-update-2.PNG)]({{ site.url }}/assets/article_images/VPC3/41-sucessful-yum-update-2.PNG)